ForgottenIce/XRD/Blogs/AR Blog Posts/AR Dev Blog Post 2/README.md

 When the script is triggered by the event firing, it instantiates a prefab and sets its parent as the object added from the manager.

 Once the representation of the parking lot is spawn we want to be able to show the location of specific parking spots.
 For this we had 2 ideas of how we wanted to do this.
-We wanted to have at least 1 object spawn at the spot, and we wanted another object to points towards the spot.
+We wanted to have at least 1 object spawn at the spot, and we wanted another object to point towards the spot.

 ```cs
 public class ParkingSpaceFinder : MonoBehaviour